MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   EXHAUSTFANPLF;                          !- Exhaust Fan Power Curve Name
 ```

-This object is a parent object that references several child components, which include an air-to-air heat exchanger (HeatExchanger:Desiccant:BalancedFlow), an exhaust fan (optional), and a regeneration fan and heating coil (optional) to regenerate the desiccant.
+This object is a parent object that references several child components, which include an air-to-air heat exchanger (`HeatExchanger:Desiccant:BalancedFlow`), an exhaust fan (optional), and a regeneration fan and heating coil (optional) to regenerate the desiccant.
 The operation of the desiccant system can be coordinated with a companion cooling coil by specifying its type and name in the appropriate fields.
 This measure required adding humidity controls to all zones served by the air loops and replacing the `Coil:Cooling:DX:TwoSpeed` objects with `Coil:Cooling:DX:SingleSpeed` objects in the baseline model.
 Humidity controls were set to 45% relative humidity.

 ### 2.3.6 Thermal Energy Storage (M2)

-This measure replaces the `Coil:Cooling:DX:SingleSpeed` objects on the supply air stream of one or more air loops in the model with `Coil:Cooling:DX:SingleSpeed:ThermalStorage` objects (TODO, https://github.com/NREL/openstudio-load-flexibility-measures-gem/tree/master/lib/measures/add_packaged_ice_storage) as shown in the example object below.
+This measure replaces the `Coil:Cooling:DX:SingleSpeed` objects on the supply air stream of one or more air loops in the model with `Coil:Cooling:DX:SingleSpeed:ThermalStorage` objects (Heine, 2020) as shown in the example object below.

 ```
 Coil:Cooling:DX:SingleSpeed:ThermalStorage,